yamiou/astra/docs/simpledepthreader.rst

       return 0;
    }

-- Line 75 - Constructs a ``DepthFrameListener`` that will loop 100 times
+- Line 75 - Constructs a ``depthframeListener`` that will loop 100 times
 - Line 77 - Adds the listener to our reader
 - Line 81 - Removes the listener from our reader